 I tried every organizational system in the book, but mastered none.
 I was letting the best years with my children slip away and was determined that if I could not change the state of the house, at least I could change my attitude.

-At The Chaos and The Clutter, I will share with you some of my small victories.
-I will be real.
-I will tell the truth about the imperfect parent that I am.
+At The Chaos and The Clutter, I share with you some of my small victories.
+I am real.
+I tell the truth about the imperfect parent that I am.
 I hope that this will be a place where people can be their true “mismatched socks because there weren’t any clean ones” selves!